claudinec/energyfreedom-pledge/ROADMAP.md

 0.1
 ---

-* Test cases written.
+* App ready for developer testing.

 0.2
 ---

-* App ready for developer testing.
+* App ready for client testing.

 1.0
 ---

-* App ready for client testing.
+* App ready for public use.